-Medical research is transforming the future of human health at an incredible rate.
+The generosity of donors like you is transforming the future of human health at an incredible rate.
 Who would have thought diagnostic tests that used to take days can now provide instant results?
 Or we would now have effective treatments for diseases that were thought to be incurable as recently as a decade ago?